Aug 11, 2021

-Credit scores not only enable access to credit, but are also the yardstick with which different companies evaluate the type of service they offer to various clients.
+Credit scores enable access to credit and are also the yardstick with which different companies evaluate the type of service they offer to various clients.
 In this sense, an adequate score can help an applicant get good deals on car purchases, credit cards, telephone plans, insurance policies, among others.
 Conversely, having a low credit rating can lead to much higher prices or deprivation of the product or service.

 A credit score is an identifying number that shows a person's creditworthiness.
-Most people don't have just one score, they have many, which in turn change all the time.
-They are obtained free of charge, since this information works as a risk index for numerous companies or organizations.
+Most people don't have just one score; they have many, which change all the time.
+Moreover, they are obtained free of charge since this information works as a risk index for numerous companies or organizations.

 Traditional scoring models evaluate credit risk based on the following information:

-However, these credit studies are somewhat limited since they are only based on data from people who are within the banking system.
-Thus, millions of people - trustworthy but outside the banking system - are excluded from the rating models; losing the possibility of not only acquiring a loan, but of also accessing better offers of products or services.
+However, these credit studies are somewhat limited since they are only based on data from people within the banking system.
+Thus, millions of people - trustworthy but outside the banking system - are excluded from the rating models, losing the possibility of acquiring a loan and accessing better offers of products or services.

-Unlike traditional data, this advanced credit scoring, includes new sources of data related to people's behaviors such as: rental payment and subscriptions, online purchases, social network behaviours, among others.
-Alternative credit scoring uses artificial intelligence for processing this data and generating prediction models that are more accurate than those from traditional sources.
+Unlike traditional data, this advanced credit scoring includes new data sources related to people's behaviours such as rental payment and subscriptions, online purchases, social network behaviours, among others.
+Furthermore, alternative credit scoring uses artificial intelligence to process this data and generate prediction models that are more accurate than traditional sources.

 In recent years, this type of credit rating has become increasingly popular due to the benefits it brings to both the client and the lender:

-Alternative credit analysis offers a new market for companies that are eager to provide their product or service to people who are not yet in the system.
-These people can now be evaluated based on their payment discipline and behavior, increasing the client base.
+Alternative credit analysis offers a new market for companies eager to provide their product or service to people who are not yet in the system.
+These people can now be evaluated based on their payment discipline and behaviour, increasing the client base.

 Through automated alternative credit rating processes, companies can minimize the costs of acquiring a customer and thus reduce rates, making these accessible to prospects.